Lampsilis rafinesqueana: Reproduction

 Juvenile recruitment in this mussel species appears to be low, since relatively few juveniles have been collected during population surveys.
-However, this may be because juveniles in their first few years usually bury themselves completely below the river bed surface, therefore rendering them difficult to detect and in turn leading to underestimates of recruitment in populations.
+However, this may be because juveniles in their first few years usually bury themselves completely below the surface of the river bed, making it difficult to detect them and in turn leading to underestimates of recruitment in populations.

 As in other lampsilines,Kraemer LR.
 1970.
 The mantle flap in three species of Lampsilis (Pelecypoda: Unionidae).
 Malacologia 10: 225-282. the female uses mantel lure flaps resembling prey fish to attract piscivorous fish that are hosts for glochidia.
 On contact with the flaps, the fish ruptures the mussel's marsupial gills, thereby releasing the glochidia into the surrounding water and serving as a landing site for the glochidia.
 Females have been observed in a head stand position while waving their mantel flaps, and this mantel lure display may take place from July through September when breeding is finished.
 The only known suitable fish hosts are smallmouth bass Micropterus dolomieu and largemouth bass M. salmoides; although spotted bass M. punctulatus has been proposed as another suitable host.

-Unlike many other lampsilines, the Neosho mucket is a short-term breeder in that it spawns and broods from May until August.
-Brooded larvae are released from the females’ marsupial gills within a few weeks after egg fertilization.
-This stands in contrast to other lampsilines which begin producing eggs in fall, brood them over winter after fertilization, and release larvae the following spring or summer.
-Reduction in breeding duration in this mussel to last for only one season is probably adaptive due to minimizing potential risk of exposure of eggs and larvae on the gills during brooding to microbial predators and bacteria.
+Unlike many other lampsilines, the Neosho mucket is a short-term breeder, spawning and brooding from May until August.
+Brooded larvae are released from the marsupial gills of the females within a few weeks of egg fertilization.
+This is in contrast to other lampsilines that begin egg production in fall, brood them over winter after fertilization, and release larvae the following spring or summer.
+Reduction in breeding duration in this mussel to last for only one season is probably adaptive, as it minimizes the potential risk of eggs and larvae on the gills being exposed during brooding to microbial predators and bacteria.
 Alternatively, the Neosho mucket may benefit from the greater availability of energy reserves in spring than in winter.

 The Neosho mucket can live for over 30 years.

 Other behavior

-The Neosho mucket has a marked tendency to securely anchor itself in gravel substrata with its foot.
-This may confer it an advantage in waters with high current speeds.
-For example, in Spring River it has been found to be a dominant species in fast flowing stretches; whereas it appears to be less dominant in slower and more stable habitats in other Kansas waters.
-Because of the foot anchoring adaptation to unstable habitats typical of the Spring River Basin, and the colourful mantle lure which would be effective in attracting host fishes in the clear waters, the Neosho mucket is hypothesised to have evolved in the Spring River or other Ozarkian streams; rather than in the western part of the range where the waters are generally slower and more turbid.
+The Neosho mucket tends to use its foot as an anchor to secure itself in gravel substrates.
+This may give it an advantage in waters with high current velocities.
+In the Spring River, for example, it has been found to be a dominant species in fast-flowing reaches; while in other Kansas waters, it appears to be less dominant in slower and more stable habitats.
+Because of the foot-anchoring adaptation to unstable habitats typical of the Spring River Basin, and the colourful mantle lure that would be effective in attracting host fishes in the clear waters, the Neosho mucket is thought to have evolved in the Spring River or other Ozarkian streams; rather than in the western part of the range where the waters are generally slower and more turbid.